OoriData/Toolio/README.md

 toolio_request --apibase="http://localhost:8000" --prompt-file=/tmp/llmprompt.txt --schema-file=/tmp/countries.schema.json
 ```

+## Applying schema the Toolio way

+There is sometimes confusion over the various ways to constrain LLM output

+* You can basically beg the model through prompt engineering (detailed instructions, few-shot, etc.), then attempt generation, check the results, and retry if it doesn't conform (perhaps with further LLM begging in the re-prompt).
+This gives uneven results, is slow and wasteful.
+* Toolio's approach: convert the input format of the grammar (JSON schema in this case) into a state machine which applies those rules as hard constraints on the output sampler.
+Rather than begging the LLM, we steer it.

+In either case you get better results if you've trained or fine-tuned the model with a lot of examples of the desired output syntax and structure, but that alone is not the key element.

 ## Tool calling

 You can run tool usage (function-calling) prompts, a key technique in LLM agent frameworks.
 A schema will automatically be generated from the tool specs, which themselves are based on [JSON Schema](https://json-schema.org/), according to OpenAI conventions.